hexhowells/rna-folding/glossary.md

-residue - A single unit, such as an amino acid or necleotide, that remains part of a larger biological molecule after it forms monomer - a small molecule that can bond with other molecules to form a larger, more complex molecule called a polymer isoform - A slightly different version of the same protein or gene, often produced by alternative splicing or genertic variation
+residue - A single unit, such as an amino acid or necleotide, that remains part of a larger biological molecule after it forms monomer - a small molecule that can bond with other molecules to form a larger, more complex molecule called a polymer isoform - A slightly different version of the same protein or gene, often produced by alternative splicing or genertic variation coevolution - The process in which interacting RNA molecules or regions within RNA sequences evolve together to maintain their structure or functional relationships